vikashask/MEAN-Interview-Question/Angular/interview-question.md

     view,
     A component also has metadata, which provides additional information about the component to Angular.

-### What Is The Languages That You Can Use To Build Angular2 Application?

-    ECMAScript, or ES.
-        ES 5 is the version currently supported by most modern browsers.
-        The ES 6 specification was recently approved and renamed ES 2015(Most browsers don't yet support ES 2015).

 ### What Is Npm?

     Npm, or node package manager: is a command line utility that interacts with a repository of open source